 Strangers may be kept at arm’s length or greeted warmly, depending on the individual dog in question.
 Most Bernese mountain dogs are inclined to defend their homes and families from threats, but they aren’t as protective as many other breeds are.

 Have you ever had a Bernese mountain dog?
 How did it work out for you?
-What kinds of things did you like and dislike about the breed?
+What kinds of things did you like and dislike about the temperament of the breed?
 We’d love to hear all about your experiences in the comments below.

 You May Also Like: